-In reflecting on these posts, I quickly realized that that not all criteria carry an equal weight, and that the “X Factor” that makes for an outstanding training program is the facilitator.
+In reflecting on these posts, I quickly realized that not all criteria carry equal weight and that the “X-Factor” that makes for an outstanding training program is the facilitator.
 While the quality of program design and the associated materials are very important, it is the facilitator who leads the training sessions that makes the experience engaging and memorable.

 As companies plan their sales training initiatives, it is crucial to make sure that the facilitators who deliver the training have the requisite skills, experience, and personality to deliver an impactful training experience.

 If you think about this point, it applies to all forms of instructor-led sessions.
 As an example, if you took a world history course and the instructor spoke in a monotone and lectured for the entire session, you’d be likely to tune out.
 You would also have a lower appreciation for the topic – even if the instructor were an “expert.”

 For sales training, having a qualified, engaging facilitator is essential given the magnitude of investment companies make in training their sales teams.
 According to a 2019 study by ATD Research, sales organizations spend an average of $2,326 per salesperson annually on training.
 Based on this level of investment, companies are looking for a significant return, especially since they are asking participants to give up valuable sales time to participate in training.